jadecobra/python_tdd_exercises/source/calculator/calculator_6.rst

 *********************************************************************************

 * I close ``test_calculator.py`` and ``calculator.py``
-* I click in the terminal_ where the tests are running, then use :kbd:`q` on the keyboard to leave the tests.
+* I click in the terminal_ where the tests are running
+* I use :kbd:`q` on the keyboard to leave the tests.
 The terminal_ goes back to the command line.

 * I `change directory`_ to the parent of ``calculator``